Photo of a Comparison Between Agama and Bearded Dragons

 Agama vs Bearded Dragons: What’s the Difference?

-Bearded dragons are naturally occurring in eastern regions of Australia.
-They are less active and relatively bigger lizards which require larger space with a heat lamp, UVB light, and a range of lettuce and other green leaves with the feeder insects.
+Bearded dragons come from eastern Australia.
+They are calmer and larger, requiring a bigger enclosure with a heat lamp, UVB light, and a mixed diet of leafy greens and feeder insects.

 Physical Characteristics and Appearance